rktirtho/e-mart/README.md

 <br>
 [Install docker on Linux OS](https://docs.docker.com/desktop/install/linux-install/)

+Build and push to docker hub`mvn compile jib:build -Djib.from.auth.username=user -Djib.from.auth.password=pass -Djib.to.auth.username=user -Djib.to.auth.password=pass`
 Go to the project directory by command line and run the `docker-compose` file using `docker-compose up` Or if your IDE has docker support then run the docker compose file.
 Other dependency will be downloaded automatically from the dockerhub